spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 There are some reasons to prefer downloading from GitHub:

 #.
-The GitHub tarball may contain unit tests
+The GitHub tarball may contain unit tests.

    As previously mentioned, the PyPI tarball contains the bare minimum of files to install the package.
 Unless explicitly specified by the